zuozhenggh/learning-library/data-management-library/database/db-partitioning/readonly-partitioning/readonly.md

 </copy>
 ```

 You can also set a whole table to read-only.
-This will change the state for all existing partitions as well as the default of the table.
+This will change the state for all existing partitions and the default of the table.
 Note that this is in line with other attributes.

 ```
 <copy>